 Vicarious traumatization can be seen as all other emotional traumas caused by a array of difficult situations created by either patients and their problems, workplace and job requirements.

-Vicarious traumatization is usually associated with a long term exposure to a difficult and traumatic events; that at certain point trigger a negative emotional response in the provider.
-This variety of stresses in the work place often resonate with a internal trauma the worker is vulnerable to.
+Vicarious traumatization is usually associated with a long term exposure to difficult and traumatic events; that at certain point trigger a negative emotional response in the provider.
+This variety of stresses in the workplace often resonate with a internal trauma the worker is vulnerable to.

 The exposure to graphic accounts of human cruelty, trauma, and suffering, as well as the healing work within the therapeutic relationship that is facilitated through emphatic openness (compassion fatigue) may leave healthcare providers, including nurses, vulnerable to emotional and spiritual consequences.

 Some values can be identified as triggers or possible factors influencing some individuals to be victimized by vicarious traumatization: